sfstoolbox/sfs-visualizer/README.md

 Custom Sources
 ----------------------------

-The .csv-file for custom sources has the following structure:
+The .csv-file for custom secondary sources has the following structure:
 ```
 x,y,z,nx,ny,nz,amp
 0.2,0.5,0.5,1.0,1.0,1.0,1.0
 0.8,0.5,0.5,1.0,1.0,1.0,1.0
 ...
 ```
 The coordinates are normed to values between 0 and 1, corresponding to max{gridSize}.
+(nx,ny,nz) is the direction of the secondary source and amp its amplitude weight.

 Custom Properties
 ----------------------------